 (INCLUDING CLASS ACTIONS).
 HOWEVER, EXCEPT AS

 AND ALL CLAIMS MUST NOW BE RESOLVED THROUGH

-This arbitration provision applies to all Claims now in existence or that may arise in the future.
-The arbitration provision shall survive termination of your Account as well as voluntary payment of the debt in full by you or any bankruptcy by you.
+This ARBITRATION AGREEMENT applies to all Claims now in existence or that may arise in the future.
+The ARBITRATION AGREEMENT shall survive termination of your Account as well as voluntary payment of the debt in full by you or any bankruptcy by you.

 Your Billing Rights: Keep this Document for Future Use

 This notice tells you about your rights and our responsibilities under the Fair Credit Billing Act.

 What To Do If You Find A Mistake On Your Statement

 If you think there is an error on your statement, write to us at:

 Tupelo, MS 38803

 In your letter, give us the following information: